Hopin is a collection of tools for live events, webinars and networking focused on helping people feel closer.

 Improve wayfinding and find ways of grabbing the user’s attention in order to maximise their engagement and the ability to find what they need at the right time.

 Our minds quickly forget finished tasks.
 However, they are programmed to remind us incessantly of those that we do not finish.

 - Dr. Bluma Zeigarnik

-I was tasked with leading and designing and conducting research for the attendee experience group vision work.
+I was tasked with leading the design and supporting research for the attendee experience tribe vision work.
 I ran a few workshops to get a better understanding of our product.
 Our research team was simultaneously working on defining our user personas a bit better.
 We already had a lot of insight from Productboard as well as the research team and together with their help we mapped out the event experience journey.

 This already gave me a good idea of where we were and where the gaps are.
 Meanwhile I started looking into the data with the help of the data analyst.
 An average event has 16.5 segments on the schedule (Stage, Session & Networking), and for 65% of events this increases to 18 segments.
 Each of these segments has it’s own DMs, polls, Q&As and even third party apps.
 To navigate events, attendees need to remember to leave what they are doing, check the schedule, remember and go back.
 By then they might also miss out on other important information.

 Findings from 3 research studies based on 30 Organizer/Attendee interviews highlight that the biggest issues users face when interacting with Hopin events’ are confusion around “where to go next” and awareness of activities requiring their attention DMs, meeting invites, newly published polls or chat messages directed at them.